shamusx/istio-examples/How-to-Enable-Plug-In-CA-Rotation.md

 The question then comes for short-lived intermediate CA's we want Istio to be aware of the change, also fast forward to the idea of scaling out to multiple Istio clusters this will become a handful to manage.
 <br>
 <br>
 This demo will make run through how to make Istio aware of changes to Intermediate CA used to sign workload certificates.
-As well as setup `cert-manager` to renew the Intermediate CA before it expires.
+As well as setup `cert-manager` to create a new Intermediate CA before expiration.

 ## Prepare
 What will be needed: